juhgiyo/EpForceDirectedGraph.cs/README.md

 m_fdgGraph.CreateNodes(nodeDatas);
 ```

-After adding the nodes to the graph, you can easily get the node instance, you added, by its label:
+After adding the nodes to the graph, you can easily get the node instance, you added, by its `label`:

 ```c#
 Node node = m_fdgGraph.GetNode("some node label");